Meet our Team

 Ayanna Nahmias, PMP

-Ayanna Nahmias, PMP is the Founder and Executive Director of Zimbabwe Farm Project.
-She is a certified Project Management Professional and Information Technology consultant, who initially self-capitalized the Zimbabwe Farm Project in 2015.
-She uses social entrepreneurship to increase women’s empowerment and food security.
-She believes that the only path to self-sufficiency, self-determination, and freedom is achieved through skills-based learning and work opportunities.
-As a daughter of Africa, it was important for her to honor her father’s legacy after his passing in Zimbabwe.
-He was a Pan-Africanist who believed in and worked for Africa’s empowerment and self-determination.
+As a daughter of Africa, it was vital for her to honor her father’s legacy after his passing in Zimbabwe in 2015 and her mother, a former board member who passed on March 16, 2023.
+Her parents, Pan-Africanists, believed in and worked for Africa’s empowerment and self-determination.
 She carries on this dream and is committed to “leaving the world a better place than the one into which she was born.”

 Charles Chirwa